slipguru/l1l2py/docs/tutorial.rst

 experimental settings.

-The package is self contained and gives all the needed tools to generate sparse solution for a given classification or regression problem.
+The package is self contained and gives all the needed tools to generate sparse solution for a given linear classification or regression problem.

 Installation
 ============